- Garden / Landscaping / Patio — 254

 If there’s one piece of furniture with endless style potential, it’s bookshelves.
 These spaces are often used for function only, but you can style bookshelves so they display your personality through meaningful objects and unique knick-knacks in addition to your reading collection.

-"[Bookshelves] are the absolute architecture of a space no matter where they are on your wall," says Ashlina Kaposta, a New York City–based interior designer and popular blogger on The Decorista.
-Kaposta styles bookshelves on a regular basis for clients and is never at a loss for items to fill them.
+"[Bookshelves] are the absolute architecture of space no matter where they are on your wall," says Ashlina Kaposta, a New York City-based interior designer and popular blogger on The Decorista.
+Kaposta styles bookshelves regularly for clients and is never at a loss for items to fill them.
 "You can use anything," says Ashlina.

 Anyone can style bookshelves with Kaposta’s easy home decorating tips.
 Here’s how.